abhiwand/atk/doc/source/ds_gaal_pr.rst

 Mathematical Details of PageRank Implementation
 -----------------------------------------------

 Our implementation of *PageRank* satisfies the following equation at each vertex :math:`v` of the graph:

 .. math::

     PR(v) = \frac {\rho}{n} + \rho \left (\sum_{u\in InSet(v)} \frac {PR(u)}{L(u)} \right )

 Where:
     |   :math:`v` – a vertex
     |   :math:`L(v)` – outbound degree of the vertex v
     |   :math:`PR(v)` – *PageRank* score of the vertex v
     |   :math:`InSet(v)` – set of vertices pointing to the vertex v
     |   :math:`n` – total number of vertices in the graph
-    | :math:`\rho` - user specified damping factor (also known as reset probability)
+    |   :math:`\rho` - user specified damping factor (also known as reset
+        probability)

 Termination is guaranteed by two mechanisms.

-*   The user can specify a convergence threshold so that the algorithm will terminate when at every vertex, the difference between successive approximations to the *PageRank* score falls below the convergence threshold.
+*   The user can specify a convergence threshold so that the algorithm will terminate when, at every vertex, the difference between successive approximations to the *PageRank* score falls below the convergence threshold.
 *   The user can specify a maximum number of iterations after which the algorithm will terminate.

 .. _Wikipedia\: PageRank: http://en.wikipedia.org/wiki/PageRank
 .. _Stanford\: Applications of PageRank: http://web.stanford.edu/class/msande233/handouts/lecture8.pdf